 10:45 - 11:30 am

-John Shingledecker, Program Manager, Electric Power Research Institute, Flexible Operation and Future Options for the Fossil Power Generation Fleet
+John Shingledecker, Program Manager, Fossil Materials and Repair, Electric Power Research Institute, Flexible Operation and Future Options for the Fossil Power Generation Fleet

 11:30 am - 1:00 pm